jqhoogland/react-todos/README.md

 ## 1. Priority.

 - [x] Let's add priority.
 Create a `<TodoPrioritySelect/>` and wire it up inside the `<TodoListItem/>`.
 Get it fully working.
 Add the following to `data.ts`.
+    - NOTE: (You may have to delete `todos` in localStorage to get everything displaying correctly)

 ```ts
 export const priorities = [
   { label: 'Urgent', value: 5, icon: "🔥" },